bradgwest/paap/write/paper.md

 The output of the final convolutional layer is flattened in to a vector of size
 $327,684$, which is fully connected to the embedded space.
 We follow [@Castellano_and_Vessio_2020] and set the size of the embedded space to $32$.
-From the embedded space, the decoder upsamples images with an architecture that mirrors the encoder.
+From the embedded space, the decoder recreates images with an architecture that mirrors the encoder.

 ### Clustering